CDL-Quantum/CohortProject_2021/Week4_NLP/solutions_tutorial.md

 <p align="center"><img src="https://github.com/alice4space/CohortProject_2021/blob/week4/Week4_NLP/figures/f4-4.png"width=1000/></p>

-Starting from the example Alice loves Bob, we expand our semantic space by including Charlie and Diane, and implement a love diagram inspired from the famous Shakespear play a midsummer nightdream, where Alice loves Bob who loves Charlie who loves Diane who loves Alice.
+Starting from the example Alice loves Bob, we expand our semantic space by including Charlie and Diane, and implement a love diagram inspired from the famous Shakespeare play a midsummer nightdream, where Alice loves Bob who loves Charlie who loves Diane who loves Alice.
 We can evaluate a incomplete sentence and check it is equivalent to a word.

 <p align="center"><img src="https://github.com/alice4space/CohortProject_2021/blob/week4/Week4_NLP/figures/f4-5.png"width=1000/></p>